-Market Development Developing customer products using our ingredi- ents.
+Present Value creation time axis Future Market Development Developing customer products using our ingredi- ents.
 Conducting co-creation activities with cus- tomers to generate new value for the food scene Ingredient Development Focusing on new product development that responds to customer needs.
 Targeting global niche and high-value-added markets Research Institute for Creating the Future Analyzing issues affecting the global environment, society, and people, and developing innovative technology and ingredients

-Akihiro Nakamura Executive Officer Creating the Future
+Akihiro Nakamura Executive Officer Head of Research Institute for Creating the Future